tektoncd/website/content/en/docs/Getting-started/tasks.md

-1. Apply the changes your cluster:
+1. Apply the changes to your cluster:

     ```bash
     kubectl apply --filename hello-world.yaml